 The MSx Managed Endpoints service line provides unified performance and security management across a customer’s server and workstation environments.
-It is designed to keep your supported systems healthy, secure, and performing optimally.
+It is designed to keep our clients supported systems healthy, secure, and performing optimally.
 Support includes remote monitoring and alerting, automated patch management, reporting, and managed next-generation endpoint protection technology to guard against viruses and malware.
 MSx Managed Endpoints OPTIMUM service also includes comprehensive troubleshooting, support, and system administration.
+The SECURE Service Level adds advanced security services such as Managed Detection and Response (MDR), DNS Protection, and Security Awareness Training.
 All services are provided 24x7x365 and delivered by 100% North America-Based support personnel with relevant certifications and experience.

 MSx Managed Endpoints delivers significant benefits to organizations of all sizes and in all industries.
 By combining leading support, management, and security technologies, with expert resources available 24x7x365, Our customers can:

 Increase Security – MSx Managed Endpoints includes next-generation security software that protects systems from viruses and malware.
 In addition, our maintenance processes will ensure that security vulnerabilities on systems are patched, which will lessen the chances that an exploit is successful.
 The SECURE Service Level further enhances our security offering with additional technology and services to actively hunt for and mitigate threats, educate users, and keep systems safe from cyberattacks such as ransomware, phishing attacks, and malicious websites.